Conner Kent: DC Rebirth

 Conner as Superboy in Young Justice (vol. 3) #1 (January 2019).
 Art by Jorge Jiménez.

 Following the 2015 Convergence event, which restores the pre-Crisis on Infinite Earths multiverse, the New 52 version of Superboy does not appear.
 The mantle of Superboy is held by Jonathan Samuel Kent, the present-day son of Superman and Lois Lane.

 Conner Kent is not reintroduced until the third volume of Young Justice in 2019, where Bart Allen encounters him while stranded in Gemworld.
 Conner is revealed to have been teleported to Gemworld during a confrontation at S.T.A.R.
 Labs.
 As a result, he was unaffected by the events of Flashpoint, which rebooted the main universe.
 After returning to his universe, Conner aids Superman and his family against Leviathan operatives.
 He decides to remain at the Kent farm in Smallville, as the Kents and Krypto are among the few who remember him.

 Dawn of DC

 Superboy begins to feel aimless living in a universe that no longer remembers him and flies into outer space, following a galactic distress signal.
 As of 2024, Superboy's appearance has largely returned to his 1990s look, though his 2003 retcon as a clone of both Superman and Lex Luthor remains canon.
+Superboy helped Superman fight Brainiac, and helps the Green Lantern Corps deal with the fractured emotional spectrum while also pursuing a relationship with a girl named Odyssey.